 KEVIN G. BOYER (2008): He served as president of Chicago's Gerber/Hart Library and as a member of the original coordinating committee for the national Gay and Lesbian History Month.
-He was a co-founder of the Chicago Area Gay and Lesbian Chamber of Commerce and has been an effective fundraiser for many organizations, including Chicago's Gay Games VII in 2006.
-He has also been active in preparing for 2010's Gay Games VIII in Cologne, Germany.
+He was a co-founder of the Chicago Area Gay and Lesbian Chamber of Commerce and has been an effective fundraiser for many causes, including Chicago's Gay Games VII in 2006.
+He was also active in preparing for 2010's Gay Games VIII in Cologne, Germany.